Find a Location

 Regular stretching can also help your muscles from becoming tensed and knotted.
 For some patients suffering from chronic upper back pain can also regularly work with a physical therapist to keep pressure off their joints.

 There are many different ways to treat your upper back pain.
-Your pain management specialist may recommend some simple home remedies, specific exercises, medications, and injections.
+Your upper back pain management specialist may recommend some simple home remedies, specific exercises, medications, and injections.

 In addition to treating upper back pain, Pain and Spine Specialists is able to successfully treat your middle back pain and lower back pain.
-We offer innovative and progressive treatments to manage your pain symptoms.
+Our upper back pain specialists offer innovative and progressive treatments to manage your pain symptoms.